MogreBindings/MogreBuilder/ReadMe.txt

 The auto-builder should now ran successfully.
 (Be patient during the repository cloning tasks at the first usage.)
-After the downloads are finished, it needs about 1 hour for building Mogre.
+After the downloads are finished, the build process needs about 1 or 2 hours.

+Aside the config files there are also command-line options.
+Currently there is no documentation about.
+Consider to have a look to this file for details:
+MogreBuilder\Source\ParseCommandLine.cs